-- 1. The C.R.O. shall hold a meeting for all candidates following the nomination deadline but prior to the commencement of the campaign. - 2.
-The meeting shall: - 1. be held on a business day; - 2. start no earlier than 6:00pm; and - 3. start no later than 9:00pm. - 3.
-The C.R.O. shall: - 1. arrive by the scheduled start time; and - 2. take attendance by roll call at the start and end of the meeting. - 4.
-All candidates shall either: - 1. attend the candidates meeting in its entirety; or - 2. designate a proxy via email to the C.R.O. prior to the scheduled start time of the meeting. - 1.
+- a. attend the candidates meeting in its entirety; or - b. designate a proxy via email to the C.R.O. prior to the scheduled start time of the meeting. - i.
 A proxy may only be designated to represent one candidate and must attend the meeting in its entirety. - 5.
 Where a candidate contravenes Section 10(4), that candidate shall be disqualified. - 6.
-The C.R.O. shall grant exemptions to Section 10(5) to candidates, but shall do so only where the candidate: - requesting the exemption provides a sufficient reason to the C.R.O. via e-mail at least forty-eight (48) hours prior to the commencement of the candidates meeting; or - 2. informs and provides satisfactory evidence to the C.R.O. of absence due to an unforeseen academic circumstance for which no notice could be given; or - 3. informs and provides satisfactory evidence to the C.R.O. of an emergency for which no notice could be given. - 4.
+The C.R.O. shall grant exemptions to Section 10(5) to candidates, but shall do so only where the candidate: - a. requesting the exemption provides a sufficient reason to the C.R.O. via e-mail at least forty-eight (48) hours prior to the commencement of the candidates meeting; or - b. informs and provides satisfactory evidence to the C.R.O. of absence due to an unforeseen academic circumstance for which no notice could be given; or - c. informs and provides satisfactory evidence to the C.R.O. of an emergency for which no notice could be given. - d.
 Or were nominated under section 14(1). - 7.
 Where a candidate is granted exemption under Section 15(6), they shall refrain from campaigning until they attend a subsequent meeting with the C.R.O., within a reasonable amount of time, to discuss the content presented at the candidates meeting. - 8.
-Where a candidate contravenes Section 10(7), that candidate shall be disqualified.

-9. In the event of an extension under section 14(1) the CRO shall hold an additional meeting for new candidates subject to the rules stated in section 15.
+Where a candidate contravenes Section 10(7), that candidate shall be disqualified. - 9.
+In the event of an extension under section 14(1) the CRO shall hold an additional meeting for new candidates subject to the rules stated in section 15.